FAQ about Library Operations and Policies

 Current DTS faculty, student and staff have two main options.

-1. TexShare.
+- TexShare.
 If you need the item immediately, then you should first check to see if it is available at another library in the DFW area.
 The fastest way to do this is to search WorldCat.
-Another way is to search specific library catalogs in the DFW area.
 If the item you want is available in the DFW area, then get a TexShare card from Turpin Library circulation desk.
 This will give you borrowing privileges at most local libraries.
 You can go the the library that owns the items and get it yourself.
-See these pages for additional information about TexShare for faculty or students.
 DTS issues TexShare cards only to DTS faculty, students and staff; we do not issue TexShare cards to guests or courtesy card users.

-2. Interlibrary Loan.
+- Interlibrary Loan.
 If you can wait two weeks for delivery, then you can use interlibrary loan to get almost anything that has ever been published.
 All you need to do is tell the Turpin Library Interlibrary loan specialist what you want.
 Ask at the circulation desk.
-See these pages for additional information on Interlibrary loan for faculty or students.
 Only DTS faculty, students and staff are eligible to use this service; guests and courtesy card users may not use ILL.

 If you are a visitor, guest, courtesy card user or DTS alumnus and you wish to borrow something DTS owns, see Library Services for the General Public.
 If you want to obtain something DTS does not own, try the interlibrary loan department of your local public library.
 Your library can borrow what you want from another library.